mikeraab/docker001/Participant-Guide.md

 $ docker run -d -p80:80 "username/hello-earth"
 ```

-Once the container is running, visit the docker host’s IP and observe your changes for a new hello-earth contianer that you just built and ran!
+Once the container is running, visit the docker host’s IP and observe your changes for a new hello-earth container that you just built and ran!

 <img src=images/github-dockerhub_15.jpg />